rgibert/unix-dot-files/README.md

 # unix-dot-files

-Git managed dot files, see https://news.ycombinator.com/item?id=11071754 for a nice trick to minize hackery required.
+Git managed dot files, see https://richard.gibert.ca/2017/12/19/managing_home_with_git/ for how to easily manage your $HOME with git without symlinks or other hacks.